Association

 Pharmacovigilance Study Group participates in discussion sessions and projects organized by administrative organizations, FPMAJ and other organizations to collect latest information on safety measures for pharmaceutical products.
 It also supports member companies’ safety activities by providing feedback about information to member companies in a timely and appropriate manner and distributing notifications issued by the administrative organizations.
 The Study Group exchanges and discusses new issues related to drug safety measures mainly through its standing committee.
 Based on the results of these activities, it makes proposals to administrative organizations, FPMAJ and other related organizations as necessary.
 It also plans and conducts workshops and training sessions as part of educational activities.
 Information Sub-Committee under the Study Group supports member companies to take prompt and appropriate post-marketing safety management by raising awareness of the need to improve the ability of the person in charge of operations to assess side effects of pharmaceutical products.

-In FY2024, the Study Group focuses on the following activities:
+In FY2025, the Study Group focuses on the following activities:

 - Activities Related to New Post-Marketing Safety Management Operating Procedures

 The Study Group participates in FPMAJ information service system project, and provides opinions on PMDA’s “Pharmaceuticals and Medical Devices Information Providing Website”.
-The Study Group gives feedback about the information to member companies to ensure that they learn necessary matters. - Activities Related to Measures to Prevent Medical Accidents
+The Study Group gives feedback about the information to member companies to ensure that they learn necessary matters. - Activities Related to Regional Pharmaceutical Administration

 9.MR Education and Training Study Group